Denotational semantics for guarded dependent type theory

-Below we prove that dependent types are modelled as maps invariant under clock introduction, and use this to prove soundness of the clock irrelevance axiom.
-In fact, just to prove that, we only need types to be modelled as maps orthogonal to $\Cl$.
+When interpreting syntax dependent types will be interpreted as families invariant under clock introduction.
+This will be used to prove soundness of the clock irrelevance axiom.
+In fact, just to prove that, it would be enough that the interpretation of every type is internally right orthogonal to $\Cl$.
 This is a slightly weaker statement than being invariant under clock introduction, as the next lemma states.
 We have chosen to work with the latter because of the natural characterisation of Lemma~\ref{lem:fibrations-iff-restrictions-pullback}.

 \begin{lemma} Let $\CC$ be a cartesian closed category $\CC$ and let $X = \colim_i X_i$ be a connected colimit.
-If $p : A \to B$ is orthogonal to all $X_i$, then it is also orthogonal to $X$.
-As a consequence, if $p$ is invariant under clock introduction, it is also orthogonal to $\Cl$. \end{lemma}
+If $p : A \to B$ is internally right orthogonal to all $X_i$, then it is also internally right orthogonal to $X$.
+As a consequence, if $p$ is invariant under clock introduction, it is also internally right orthogonal to $\Cl$. \end{lemma}